digicatapult/sqnc-matchmaker-api/README.md

 The demo involves three personas: `MemberA`, `MemberB` and an `Optimiser`.
 For the purposes of the demo, a single set of `dscp` services will be used and all three personas will use the same development node address.
 In the real world each persona would be running their own set of `dscp` services and each use a unique node address.

+Note the meaning in the API of `demandA` and `demandB` are abstract and use-case dependent.
+For example in the case of a logistics matching service where one provider has an `order` to be moved and another has some `capacity` to move orders one might represent an  `order` as a `demandA` and a `capacity` as a `demandB`.

 Before transacting, an alias (a human-friendly name) must be set for the pre-configured dev node address `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` using the `dscp-identity-service`.
 The value for alias doesn't matter, it just needs some value e.g. `self`.
 Either use the [identity service swagger](http://localhost:3002/v1/swagger/#/members/put_members__address_) or run:

 ```